The only travel service introducing you to Belgrade & Serbia with care and affection!

 This tour around the historical nucleus of the modern city is undoubtedly the best way to see Belgrade's architectural masterpieces and to understand the contrasts between their various styles: from old Balkan residences to Neoclassical, Renaissance and Art Nouveau mansions and palaces, from daub and wattle to concrete and steel.

-Starting from the elegant Republic Square, we'll make a close inspection of its architectonic monuments such as the National Theatre and the National Museum.
-Then on along Kneza Mihaila Street in order to see a few other masterpieces of Belgrade's architecture: the Serbian Academy of Sciences and Arts, the Serbian Crown Palace etc. In the inner core of the Old Town you will see the National Bank Palace, the 'Question mark sign' Inn, Princess Ljubica's Residence (now housing a permanent exhibition of original furniture made in different styles - Oriental-Balkan, Classicism, 'Biedermeier', Neo-baroque; visit), the Orthodox Cathedral.
-In a small 19th century quarter with its cobblestone streets we will see the site of the former National Library whose excavated edifice was destroyed in the WWII.
-Along the route the guide will give you all the history, and tell you a few interesting stories about the people and events of the by-gone era.
+Starting from the lively Republic Square, we will make a close inspection of its architectonic monuments such as the National Theatre and the National Museum.
+Then on along Kneza Mihaila Street in order to see a few masterpieces of Belgrade's architecture: the Serbian Academy of Sciences and Arts, the Serbian Crown Palace etc. In the inner core of the Old Town you will see the National Bank Palace and the 'Question mark sign' Inn, visit Princess Ljubica's Residence (now housing a permanent exhibition of original furniture made in different styles) and the Orthodox Cathedral.
+In a small 19th century quarter with its narrow, cobblestone streets we will see the archaeological remains of the former National Library, destroyed in the WWII.
+Along the route the guide will give you all the history, and tell you some interesting stories about the people and events of the by-gone era.

 Entrance fees for the Orthodox Cathedral and Princess Ljubica's Residence: c/a EUR 2.80 per person.

-The oldest Court was built at the time of the institutional restoration of the Serbian state, in the first half of the 19th century.
-The building is important both as an architectural monument and as the oldest ruler's court.
-This was one of the first residential buildings in town to be constructed of durable material.
+The oldest Court was built in the first half of the 19th century, at the time of the institutional restoration of the Serbian state.
+This was one of the first residential buildings in Belgrade to be constructed of durable material.

 -